 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where molysite typically forms.
+Look in volcanic fumaroles country, the host setting where molysite typically forms.
 If you start seeing hematite, sulphur, halite in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescences, stalactitic habit, so train your eye for that shape before scanning the outcrop.